HCL-TECH-SOFTWARE/dependency-injection/README.md

 For an optional capsule part we can type it with an abstract capsule, and then at run-time decide which sub capsule to incarnate the part with.
 The capsule part `logger` in `LogSystem` is such an example.
 It's typed by `AbstractLogger` and by default it gets incarnated with an instance of the `NoTimestampLogger`.
 However, by defining another sub capsule `TimestampLogger` we can implement the logging in a different way, including a timestamp for each log message.

-For a fixed capsule part we must type it with a concrete capsule, but we can still define a sub capsule with a modified behavior that we can choose to use instead. `Pinger` is such an example, and it has a sub capsule `FastPinger` which emits the `ping` messages at a faster pace (0.5 seconds between each).
+A fixed capsule part is normally typed with a concrete capsule, but we can still define a sub capsule with a modified behavior that we can choose to use instead. `Pinger` is such an example, and it has a sub capsule `FastPinger` which emits the `ping` messages at a faster pace (0.5 seconds between each).

 ## Configuring Dependency Injection

-The TargetRTS provides a class `RTInjector` which allows create functions to be registered for a certain capsule part.
+The TargetRTS provides a class `RTInjector` which allows create functions to be registered for capsule parts.
 Whenever a capsule instance is created in a capsule part for which such a create function has been registered, the TargetRTS will call that function to let it create the capsule instance.
 For all other capsule parts, the default capsule instantiation takes place.

 The registration of create functions must happen early, at least before the first capsule instance gets created which we may want to customize by means of dependency injection.
 In this application we do it in the constructor of the `Top` capsule.